*Note: This article was originally written in 2012 and is the second entry from the original Epik Fails blog series.

 30 Years… THIRTY friggin’ YEARS of pointless European-wide WAR!

 Here is a war that simply did not need to happen.
 The 30 Years War is one of those unfortunate situations that probably could have been avoided altogether, if only the leaders of Europe had decided that it might be a good time for some group therapy.
-You know, rather than deciding to beat the shit out of each other until one of them says uncle or passes out, figuratively.
+You know, rather than deciding to beat the heck out of each other until one of them says uncle or passes out, figuratively.

 The unfortunate thing in this case was that there was no victory: An entire thirty years of constant warfare was completely wasted on a stalemate!?
 And to make matters even worse, over the next few hundred years, most of the wars that would follow could be traced back to this single continental debacle.